peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

     *   Handles the sequential execution of the four pipeline stages: `build_llm_queries`, `run_llm_sessions`, `process_llm_responses`, and `analyze_llm_performance`.
     *   Generates the final, comprehensive `replication_report.txt` for the run.

-*   **`run_bias_analysis.py`**:
-    *   Calculates specific metrics for positional bias (e.g., standard deviation of top-1 choice counts) from a run's raw scores.
-    *   It injects these metrics into the `replication_report.txt`'s JSON block for later aggregation and analysis.
-    *   This is called automatically by `experiment_manager.py` during the `NEW` and `REPROCESS` modes.

-*   **`compile_study_results.py`**:
+*   **`experiment_aggregator.py`**:
     *   The core script for hierarchical data aggregation.
 Recursively scans a study directory, performing a bottom-up summary.
     *   Generates level-aware summary files: `REPLICATION_results.csv`, `EXPERIMENT_results.csv`, and `STUDY_results.csv`.
-    *   Usage: `python src/compile_study_results.py path/to/study`
+    *   Usage: `python src/experiment_aggregator.py path/to/study`

-*   **`analyze_study_results.py`**:
+*   **`study_analysis.py`**:
     *   Performs the final, comprehensive statistical analysis (Two-Way ANOVA, post-hoc tests) on a study's master CSV file.
     *   Automatically generates diagnostic plots (Q-Q) and intelligently selects the appropriate post-hoc test (Tukey HSD vs. Games-Howell).
     *   Uses a sophisticated clique-finding algorithm to determine robust performance tiers.
     *   Produces a detailed analysis log and publication-quality boxplots using display names from `config.ini`.
-    *   Usage: `python src/analyze_study_results.py path/to/study`
+    *   Usage: `python src/study_analysis.py path/to/study`

+*   **`run_bias_analysis.py`**:
+    *   Calculates specific metrics for positional bias (e.g., standard deviation of top-1 choice counts) from a run's raw scores.
+    *   It injects these metrics into the `replication_report.txt`'s JSON block for later aggregation and analysis.
+    *   This is called automatically by `experiment_manager.py` during the `NEW` and `REPROCESS` modes.

 *   **`replication_log_manager.py`**:
     *   Core utility for managing the human-readable `batch_run_log.csv`.
     *   `start`: Creates a new, empty log with a header.
     *   `rebuild`: Recreates the log from scratch by parsing all existing `replication_report.txt` files in a directory.
 This is the primary method for ensuring log integrity.
-    *   `finalize`: Appends a final summary section to the log after `compile_study_results.py` has run.
+    *   `finalize`: Appends a final summary section to the log after `experiment_aggregator.py` has run.

 *   **`rebuild_reports.py`**:
     *   A powerful utility to regenerate all `replication_report.txt` files from the ground-truth `analysis_inputs` data.
 Useful for applying fixes to the processing or analysis stages across an entire study.
     *   Usage: `python src/rebuild_reports.py path/to/study`

 *   **`patch_old_experiment.py`**:
-    *   **Utility for historical data.** A batch controller that recursively scans an experiment directory and calls `restore_config.py` on every `run_*` subfolder.
-This ensures all legacy runs have a proper `config.ini.archived` file for modern reprocessing.
+    *   **Utility for historical data.** A script that recursively scans an experiment directory and calls `restore_config.py` on every `run_*` subfolder.
+It is called automatically by `experiment_manager.py` during a data migration to ensure all legacy runs have a proper `config.ini.archived` file for modern reprocessing.
     *   Usage: `python src/patch_old_experiment.py "path/to/old/experiments"`

-*   **`verify_experiment_completeness.py`**:
-    *   A standalone diagnostic tool for manually auditing an experiment directory.
-It compares file counts at each stage to verify data integrity.
-Its core logic is also used internally by `experiment_manager.py` for its automated state verification.

-*   **`rebuild_reports.py`**:
-    *   A powerful utility to regenerate all `replication_report.txt` files from the ground-truth `analysis_inputs` data.
-Useful for applying fixes to the processing or analysis stages across an entire study.
-    *   Usage: `python src/rebuild_reports.py path/to/study`

 *   **`retry_llm_sessions.py`**:
     *   Finds and retries failed API calls in parallel.
 After retrying, it automatically re-runs the entire downstream analysis pipeline to ensure reports are fully updated.

 *   **`verify_experiment_completeness.py`**:
     *   A diagnostic tool that audits an experiment directory, comparing file counts at each stage to verify data integrity and completeness.
+Its core logic is also used internally by `experiment_manager.py` for its automated state verification.
 ---

 ## Testing